exopyl/anaconda_igl/README.md

 - Run container
 - Go to http://localhost:8888
 - Open a new Python 3 notebook
-- Execute the following code :
+- Execute the following code to use igl :

 ```python
 import igl
 import meshplot as mp